 The Q3 investor update frames churn as an activation problem.
 But user 12’s interview says the opposite—they activated fine, then left because the product didn’t match what onboarding promised.

 Enzyme connected an investor update and a user interview that never reference each other.
+After the agent writes a note back, refresh makes it part of the next session.

 Early adopters